NoSocAlgroc/Classical-Computation-in-Quantum-Environments/README.md

 # Classical-Computation-in-Quantum-Environments

+Here can be found the original document in Catalan for my final thesis.
+It serves as an extremely comprehensive entry point to the world of Quantum
+Computation for readers of any background, giving introductions in both the required Linear Algebra and Computer Architecture.
+It shows a plethora of algorithms and architectures to perform some basic arithmetic operations, and provides generalizable schemas to build more complex operations from simpler blocks, always analyzing the tradeoff between spatial and temporal costs.

+The goal of this document is to serve as a guide to anyone that desires to implement a quantum algorithm that requires an execution of a numerical function on each state in superposition.

+## Abstract

 Modern cryptography is based on the difficulty of the factoring problem to ensure secure communication, so the discovery of a polynomial-time algorithm to find prime factors in a quantum computer placed quantum computation in the spotlight of the scientific community.